- What is Project Planning?

 - Next Steps for Project Planning

 Before you get too far into the doing of the project you need to step back and plan the work.
 If you want to manage your project successfully you need a bigger picture view of everything that needs to happen and how it is going to get done.
 That’s what project planning gives you.
-Yes, it slows down the start of the ‘doing’ but it saves you a ton of time longer term when you can whizz through the different steps knowing exactly what’s coming next.
+Yes, it slows down the start of the ‘doing’ but it saves you a ton of time later when you can whizz through the different steps knowing exactly what’s coming next.
 Trust us, planning is invaluable!

 In this article we’ll share everything you need to know about project planning.
 It’s our ultimate guide to starting your project off right.